 WebSocket [6] - either with or without the use of TLS.

 6.3 Connecting to MQTT

+6.3.0 Introduction

 In order to communicate, the two client parties (AE and CSE or CSE and CSE) shall connect to a common MQTT server.
 The MQTT server shall be hosted in one of the two nodes or shall exist as an independent external entity, following one of the two scenarios shown in clause 5.2.